Wangxh329/EventRecommendation/README.md

 - Frontend: an interactive web page with `AJAX` technology implemented with `HTML`, `CSS` and `JavaScript`.
 The Event Recommendation Website realizes three main functions:
    * **Search** events around users
    * **Favorite** events they like and also delete events they don’t like anymore
-   * Get **recommendation of the events** around based on their favorite history and distance to where events will be hold
+   * Get **recommendation of events** around based on their favorite history and distance to where events will be hold
 - Backend: use `Java` to process logic request, and some supports are as below:
    * Built with both relational database and NoSQL database (`MySQL` and `MongoDB`) to support data storage from users and items searched in TicketMaster API
    * Design **content-based recommendation algorithm** for event recommendation